 The Porridge is an oatmeal soup of English origin.
-Great for a healthy breakfast, protein-rich and substantial: full of fiber, proteins, minerals, vitamins, and gluten-free carbohydrates.
+Great for a healthy breakfast, high in protein and substantial: rich in fiber, protein, minerals, vitamins, and gluten-free carbohydrates.

-My vegan version is an easy and quick recipe, without soaking with: oatmeal flakes, plant-based milk (or soy yogurt), and sugar-free by choice.
-I love to enjoy it with lots of seasonal fruit and seeds, accompanied by a cup of tea or hot herbal tea.
-The cold porridge version (also known as Overnight oatmeal) is quicker and generally more appreciated.
+My vegan version is an easy and quick recipe, without soaking with: rolled oats, plant-based milk (or soy yogurt), and optionally without sugar.
+I love enjoying it with lots of seasonal fruit and seeds, accompanied by a cup of tea or hot herbal tea.
+Quick and generally more appreciated is the version of cold porridge (Overnight Oatmeal).

-Also known as: Porrige, oatmeal cream or mush, porridge, oatmeal polenta.
+Also called: Porrige, oatmeal cream or mush, porridge, oatmeal polenta.
 Discover the names of all the variations worldwide.

 RECIPES for a healthy breakfast